marmelab/react-admin/docs/Upgrade.md

 ### Custom Edit or Show Actions No Longer Receive Any Props

 React-admin used to inject the `record` and `resource` props to custom edit or show actions.
 These props are no longer injected in v5.
 If you need them, you'll have to use the `useRecordContext` and `useResourceContext` hooks instead.
-But if you use the standard react-admin buttons like `<ShowButton>`, which already uses these hooks, you don't need inject anything.
+But if you use the standard react-admin buttons like `<ShowButton>`, which already uses these hooks, you don't need to inject anything.

 ```diff
 -const MyEditActions = ({ data }) => (